-Trump says Iran 'made a very big mistake' by shooting down drone
+Trump says Iran may have shot down U.S. drone by mistake

 European diplomats have said more evidence is needed to pinpoint responsibility for the tanker strikes.

-The U.S. sanctions net draped over Iran, scuttling its oil exports and barring it from the dollar-dominated global finance system, have hammered Iran’s economy, undoing the promise of trade rewards from the 2015 deal to curb its nuclear ambitions.
+U.S. sanctions have hammered Iran’s economy, scuttling its oil exports and barring it from the dollar-dominated global finance system.
+That undoes the promise of trade rewards from the 2015 deal to curb its nuclear ambitions.

 Trump has sent forces including aircraft carriers, B-52 bombers and troops to the Middle East over the past few weeks.
 Iran said last week it was responsible for the security of the Strait of Hormuz, calling on American forces to leave the Gulf.